McNamara84/elmo/README.md

 - Submitting of metadata directly to data curators.
 - Authors can be sorted by drag & drop.
 - Submission of data descriptions files and link to data is possible.
+- Optional input fields with form groups that can be hidden.

 ## Installation